Information

 If the Tribunal agrees with your complaint, they can issue a 'Letting Agent Enforcement Order'.
 This instructs the letting agent to carry out a set of steps to fix the problem and make sure they're following the Code.

 It's against the law for a letting agent to not follow the instructions of an enforcement order.
-They can be prosecuted if they ignore it.
+They can be prosecuted if they fail to comply with the enforcement order and the letting agent’s registration could be revoked.

 The Tribunal will also let Scottish Ministers know if the letting agent hasn't carried out the order.
 The agent could be banned from doing any more letting agency work.